By Joanne Stevens, RTDNA Contributor

 If you’re not already providing online video for your organization, business or print publication, how about suggesting to your bosses that you do so?
 They can be short and informational, and of greatest importance, worthy of creating enough interest to generate return visits… or even a subscription, and they can create a path to a new career on the air.

 Good luck!
 Please feel free to contact me through my website should you have any questions.
-I’ll be around this summer other than a first time visit to Utah!
-My hiking shoes are packed.

 News consultant Joanne Stevens has written extensively about broadcast writing, reporting and anchoring, including columns in the former print version of RTDNA's Communicator Magazine, and earlier versions of the RTDNA website.
 She has taught at Columbia and New York University and serves as a news award judge for the New York Press Club.
 She has returned to RTDNA.org to offer a new series of News Coach columns with tips, best practices and more.
 Many of her previous columns are available on her website.